YDK-Solutions/ydk/sdk/python/core/docsgen/deviation.rst

 apply-policy is not supported.

-How to use deviation with YDK:
+How to use deviation with YDK
 ------------------------------

 When using YDK to program a device which has some unsupported features, YDK will raise a validation error before sending payload to device.
 In the example below, the device has published a deviation ``cisco-xr-bgp-deviations.yang`` on a standard bgp module.